Diner-Style Salisbury Steak

 For the gravy

-How To Make Diner-Style Salisbury Steak
+How to Make Diner-Style Salisbury Steak

 • Don’t overmix the meat; only mix it until it’s just combined.